agiza/stream-video-player/readme.txt

 * A huge fix to the way the language loads in the settings page

 == Upgrade Notice ==
-* There was some problem with the "contact-form-7" plug-in that runs an undefined PHP function called "wpcf7_add_tag_generator", temporally fixed.
-* Now you can edit your video tags by selecting them and pressing the "tag generator" button.
-As you can see in the "Changelog" section for version 1.0.0 and 1.0.2, there is a lot of new futures, Now the plug-in is using a custom build of the JW Player and custom build of the HD, Captions and Share plug-ins for the JW Player that enables you a full modern player that can have captions (subtitles), persistent Embed code in other sites, URL Share and share with Twitter, Facebook and MySpace.
+This update is very importat, fixes some issues with "the_excerpt", fixes the video aspect ratio to show the correct size, fixes some issues displaying the player on mobile devices and has a lot of new and cool futures to make it easier to use.

 == Screenshots ==

-1. Stream Video Player GUI.
+1. Stream Video Player Default Skin.
-2. Tag Generator Button.
+2. Tag Generator Button on Editor.
-3. Tag Generator Panel.
+3. Tag Generator Panel showing a warning.
+4. Media Library File Selection.
+5. Stream Video Player Widget
-4. Plugin Settings.
+6. Plug-in Settings.
+7. Stream Video Player Custom Skin.